Mara-Li/YAFPA/README.md

 - Frontmatter :  Update the date.
 If there is already a `date` key, save it to `created` and update `date`.
 - Frontmatter : In absence of title, add the file's title.
 - Copy the link to your clipboard if one file is edited.
-- ⭐ Admonition convertion to "callout inspired notion"
+- ⭐ Admonition conversion to "callout inspired notion"
 - Update the frontmatter in the original file, adding the link and change `share` to true if one file is shared.

 Finally, the plugin will add, commit and push if supported.

 Note : The clipboard may not work in your configuration.
 I have (and can) only test the script on IOS and Windows, so I use `pyperclip` and `pasteboard` to do that.
 If you are on MacOS, Linux, Android, please, check your configuration on your python and open an issue if it doesn't work.
-Note : I **can't** testing on these 3 OS, so I can't create a clipboard option on my own.
+Note : I **can't** test on these 3 OSes, so I can't create a clipboard option on my own.

 ### Custom CSS
 You can add CSS using the file (custom.css)[https://github.com/Mara-Li/yet-another-free-publish-alternative/blob/master/assets/css/custom.css].
 The plugin [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) allow to use the creation of inline css.